Guidelines For Character References For Court

 - Address the letter to the appropriate person.
 It is important to address a character reference correctly.
 It tells the Magistrate or Judge that you know that it is not just a general character reference but a reference that is aimed specifically for the court.
 If the matter is being heard in the Magistrates’ Court the character reference should be headed “To the Sentencing Magistrate”.
 If the matter is being heard in the District Court the reference should be headed “To the Sentencing Judge”.
 Any further references to the Magistrate or Judge should read “Your Honour”.

-- Use the name of the person that you are writing about as a heading to the reference.
+- Heading: Use the name of the person that you are writing about as a heading to the reference.

-- Start off by stating who you are.
-State your occupation and qualifications.
+- State who you are.
+Also state your occupation and qualifications.
 Then state what your relationship is with the defendant and how long you have known them for.
 Informing the court about the length of time that you have known the defendant demonstrates the level of insight that you have into the defendant’s background and behaviour.
 It is of limited use if the writer has only known the defendant for a week or a month.
 The best character references come from people who know the offender well such as close friends, family members or work colleagues.
 Generally it’s these people that are able to properly inform the court the level of remorse that the offender has shown and the impact that the offending has had on them.
 Include details of any detrimental consequences the offender will experience as a result of the conviction.
 This all helps to show to the court who the offender truly is and in a way that a lawyer often is unable to communicate to the court.

-- If the defendant has similar offences recorded the writer should say that they are aware of those similar offences and what, if anything, the offender has done to address the causes behind the offending and steps that they are taking to limit the risk of offending again in the same way.
+- Similar offences: If the defendant has similar offences recorded the writer should say that they are aware of those similar offences and what, if anything, the offender has done to address the causes behind the offending and steps that they are taking to limit the risk of offending again in the same way.
 It is concerning to the court if a reference does not adequately reflect a situation because the offender has not told the referee about their prior history of similar offending.
 Otherwise if you believe the offence was a one off isolated incident which is unlikely to occur again then you should say so.

-- State your opinion of the person and be specific.
+- Your opinion: State your opinion of the person and be specific.
 If the reference is general in nature it will depreciate in value.
 So for example if the writer is saying that they think the offender is a kind and caring person they should also state what it is about the person that makes them that way.
 For example do they do any voluntary work?
 Do they help look after sick people?
 Are they the coach of the junior footy team?
 Are they a good father?
 A character reference for court is all about providing context to a person’s life.
 So state what qualities the defendant possesses and what you would want to tell the Judge about the defendant if you were actually having a conversation with them.

-- Comment on the specific character traits relevant to the offences.
+- Character traits: Comment on the specific character traits relevant to the offences.
 For example if the charge is stealing you should note whether you have previously known the defendant to be honest or trust worthy.

 Other Tips on Character References